Payroll

 Key Takeaways

-The most common work permits include the EU Blue Card, the Temporary Work Visa, and the Intra-Company Transfer Visa.
+• The most common employer-sponsored permits are the EU Blue Card, the Skilled Worker permit, and the ICT Card for intra-company transfers.

 Who Needs a Work Permit in Germany?

-Citizens of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, the United Kingdom, Northern Ireland, and the United States can enter Germany without a visa but will need to obtain a residence permit to work after their arrival.
+Citizens of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, the United Kingdom of Great Britain and Northern Ireland, and the USA Can enter Germany without a visa, but must apply for a residence permit before starting work.
+The application is made at the local Foreigners' Authority (Ausländerbehörde) after arrival.

 Choosing The Right Hiring Path In Germany

-When hiring talent in Germany, employers typically choose one of three pathways depending on the role, duration, & legal requirements.
+When hiring talent in Germany, employers typically choose one of three pathways depending on the role, duration, and legal requirements.
 Below are the most common models.

 1. Hire as an Employee (Sponsorship)